 I got my hair cut this week for the first time since I’ve been allowing my wisdom highlights to grow out.

-If I turn my head to the left a bit, they’re not too noticeable.
-If I zoom into the mirror and check the top of my noggin….yep, there they are.
+If I turn my head to the left a bit, they’re not too noticeable, but if I zoom into the mirror and check the top of my noggin….yep, there they are.
 15 shades of gray.

 Still not crazy about the gray streaks, but I have to admit…it’s not turning out as awful as I first imagined.